NWSOFT-ORG/NWEdit/docs/ui-conf.md

 }
 ```
 ### Which menu?
-Currently, PyPlus supports two menus: the PyPlus application menu and the start screen menu.\
+Currently, NWEdit supports two menus: the NWEdit application menu and the start screen menu.\
-The `main` word in the above example means this menu will be created for the PyPlus application.
+The `main` word in the above example means this menu will be created for the NWEdit application.
 ### Which platform?
 Platform markers are used to specify the platform to display the menu.\
 Supported markers are: